-Edition 1 of this website (launched June 02) contains five strands of work produced by people from Teesside, all of whom have experienced mental health problems or social isolation.
-One series of images has been produced by a young man attempting to recreate his delusions, the other four sites represent collaborations between community groups and locally established artists.
+Edition 1 of the now offline “Online Arts” website (launched June 02) contained five strands of work produced by people from Teesside, all of whom had experienced mental health problems or social isolation.
+One series of images had been produced by a young man attempting to recreate his delusions, the other four sites represented collaborations between community groups and locally established artists.

 Digital artist John Shingleton worked with people at Parkside Day Centre, Middlesbrough.

 Poet and artist Val Magee worked with people attending Redcar and Cleveland Mind.
 During the residency they all visited Billingham Folk Dance Festival, and recorded their impressions on camera and in words.
 They subsequently produced a poem and a series of digital images, later reproduced within the website.

 A young man who had suffered from paranoid schizophrenia, attempts to recreate some of his delusions, using digitally altered photographs.
 The resulting images were very powerful.